BatchClayderman/Cryptography-Schemes/SchemeHIBME/README.md

 ## SchemeHIBME

-This is the implementation of the proposed HIB-ME scheme, with the anonymous ME scheme as the baseline.
+This is the category of the proposed HIB-ME cryptography scheme, which outperforms the baseline, the AnonymousME cryptography scheme.

-#### SchemeAnonymousME.py
+#### ``SchemeHIBME.py``

-This is the implementation of the ``Anonymous Hierarchical Identity-based Encryption`` (AnonymousME) scheme based on the Python programming language.
+This is the official implementation of the HIB-ME cryptography scheme in Python programming language based on the Python charm library.

-#### SchemeHIBME.py
+#### ``SchemeAnonymousME.py``

-This is the implementation of the HIB-ME scheme based on the Python programming language.
+This is the official implementation of the AnonymousME cryptography scheme (``Anonymous Hierarchical Identity-based Encryption``) in Python programming language based on the Python charm library.